Danish football league system: Men's league system

 The Danish football league system is held under the jurisdiction of the national Danish Football Association (DBU) and its professional body Divisionsforeningen (DF), along with its six regional associations.
-On top of the hierarchical system sit the level one Superliga, the level two 1. division and the level three 2. division, collectively known as the Danmarksturneringen i fodbold (Herre-DM) and referred to as divisionerne, organised by the Divisionsforeningen.
-The top-flight league is professional, while the second-tier league consists primarily of professional and semi-professional teams, with the third-tier being a semi-professional league consisting of primarily semi-professional and amateur teams with some professional teams.
-The three top levels then are followed by the level four Danmarksserien (Herre-DS), the lowest league classed as nationwide and the highest fully amateur league, operated by the Danish FA itself.
-The fourth level and below are collectively referred to as serierne (roughly translated into non-league).
-At the fifth level, four parallel regional leagues are operated by four regional football associations, some of which have multiple divisions.
-The regional associations are divided by geographical boundaries.
+On top of the hierarchical system sit the level one Superliga, level two 1. division, level three 2. division and the level four 3. division, collectively known as the Danmarksturneringen i fodbold (Herre-DM) and referred to as divisionerne, organised by the Divisionsforeningen.
+The top-flight league is professional, while the second-tier league consists primarily of professional and semi-professional teams, with the third-tier and fourth-tier being a semi-professional league consisting of primarily semi-professional and amateur teams with some professional teams.
+The four top levels then are followed by the level five Danmarksserien (Herre-DS), the lowest league classed as nationwide and the highest fully amateur league, operated by the Danish geographical boundaries.

-The number of promotions and regulations between the highest regional leagues and below are dependent on the number of regional clubs regulated from the fourth tier.
+The number of promotions and relegations between the highest regional leagues and below are dependent on the number of regional clubs relegated from the fourth tier.
 This also includes forced relegations of reserve teams, when the first team is being relegated to a lower level with their reserve team present.
-Reserve teams and mother clubs to superstructures are not allowed in the first three levels.
+Reserve teams and mother clubs to superstructures are not allowed in the first four levels.
 The Reserveliga was created as a parallel competition outside of the league structure to run in conjunction with primarily the Superliga as a national youth developmental and reserve league.
 A separate league system exist, consisting of amateur clubs, and governed by the Dansk Arbejder Idrætsforbund (DAI).

 The table below illustrates the current structure of the system.
 For each league, its official name in Danish and number of divisions and clubs is given.
 Each division promotes to the league(s) that lie directly above it and relegates to the league(s) that lie directly below it.